Aldo Moro: Minister of Foreign Affairs

 In the 1968 DC congress, Moro yielded the secretariat and passed to internal opposition.
 On 5 August 1969, he was appointed Italian Minister of Foreign Affairs by the then prime minister Mariano Rumor, a position that he also held under the premierships of Emilio Colombo and Giulio Andreotti.

 Pro-Arab policies

 During his ministry, Moro continued the pro-Arab policy of his predecessor Fanfani.
 He forced Yasser Arafat to promise not to carry out terrorist attacks in Italian territory, with a commitment that was known as the Moro pact (lodo Moro).
 The existence of this pact and its validity was confirmed by Bassam Abu Sharif, a long-time leader of the Popular Front for the Liberation of Palestine (PFLP).
 Interviewed by Italian newspapers, such as Corriere della Sera and La Stampa, he confirmed the existence of an agreement between Italy and the PFLP, thanks to which the PFLP could "transport weapons and explosives, guaranteeing immunity from attacks in return".

+However, the scope of the pact has remained controversial.
+In a 2008 interview, former President Francesco Cossiga stated that the understanding with Palestinian organisations did not extend to Israeli or Jewish targets, describing it as an arrangement under which Palestinian groups refrained from attacking Italian interests while retaining freedom of action against those associated with Zionism or the State of Israel.
+Referring to Cossiga's statements, a subsequent interpellation in the Italian Senate asserted that, under this interpretation of the lodo Moro, Jewish and Zionist individuals, "even if Italian" (se anche italiani), would not have been protected by the Italian state.